Haoyun-Hong/papers/notes/AI_ML_in_covid19.md

 ### Develop personalized patient management and treatment plans
 One size fits all treatment plans are developed at population level, not at individualized patient level

+personalized treatment using AI
+* Models that learn individual-level effects of treatment on the basis of observational data: Gaussian processes, generative adversarial networks and deep neural network
+	* identify patients groups where some tretment might be effective
+* Need to model patient's health state over time as they respond to different treatments and care
+	* predict counterfactual health trajectories under different management plans for each individual (counterfactual recurrent network)

+### Informing policies and enable effective collaboration